 Man arrested after double shooting at Walker baby shower

-WALKER - Two people were shot at a baby shower and a suspect is in custody.
+WALKER - Two people were shot at a baby shower and a suspect was taken into custody.

 The incident unfolded on Cane Market Road north of Walker around 7 Saturday evening.